kompjuteras/Total-Linux-Hardening/README.md

 What is missing
 =========
 - AppArmor setup for SLES
-- Test on SLE 12 and SLE 15 (guess it will work as usual, but I didn't test it)
+- Test on SLE 12 and SLE 15 (I am sure it will work as usual, but I didn't test it.
+I did tests on SLES for SAP Applications)

 Requirements